 Is My Car Safe to Drive With the ABS Light On?

 While your ABS light is on, your primary brakes still work.
 You should not notice a difference in ordinary driving while your ABS is disabled, but you are at risk for encountering an accident or skidding in the case of a panic stop or poor weather conditions that decrease traction on the road.
 If your ABS brakes encounter problems, it is advised to find ABS repair right away to keep you safe on the road in any situation.

 ABS Repair at My Auto Solutions

 The technicians at My Auto Solutions specialize in ABS repair and remanufactured parts.
-We provide high quality car repair at our Duluth, Georgia location, and a 24 hour turnaround for remanufactured parts through our mail-in service.
+We provide high quality car repair at our Buford, Georgia location, and a 24 hour turnaround for remanufactured parts through our mail-in service.
 If you are in need of ABS repair, My Auto Solutions can remove your ABS, allowing you to drive while we repair broken parts or systems.
 Contact us online or call (678) 228-8422 for your antilock brake repair needs.